-Eddie races to his school's Halloween dance to rescue the imperiled Leslie, and arrives just after Sammi has taken the stage to rock the assembled student body (and disintegrated a few of them with energy beams from his guitar, in a hilarious scene that's half "Carrie," half "Headbanger's Ball"), which sets up the Final Battle between the demonic rocker and his fanboy at isolated radio station outside of town.
-Will good triumph over evil, or was Tipper Gore right about Heavy Metal music all along?
-I'll leave that for you to discover!
+As Eddie races to his school's Halloween dance to rescue the imperiled Leslie, Sammi takes the stage to rock the assembled student body (and disintegrates a few of them with energy beams that emanate from his guitar, in a hilarious scene that's half "Carrie," half "Headbanger's Ball").
+The Final Battle between the demonic rocker and his fanboy takes place at an isolated radio station outside of town.
+Will good triumph over evil, or was Tipper right about Heavy Metal music all along?

 Fastway - "After Midnight"

 I have to be honest: for a supposed "horror" film, Trick or Treat is light on gore and isn't very scary, but it's fast-paced, action packed, and funny as hell.
 Marc "Skippy" Price is great as the put-upon Eddie, and he receives able acting support from Lisa Orgolini as his love interest Leslie, Glen Morgan as his nerdy buddy Roger, and future Melrose Place star Doug Savant as his preppie tormentor, Tim Hainey.
 '80s metal fans and trivia geeks will note that the music of "Sammi Curr" heard throughout the film was performed by the cult hard-rock act Fastway, which featured former Motorhead guitarist 'Fast Eddie' Clarke.